 Heart Failure Research

 Since the beginning of his career, Prof.dr.
-Stephane Heymans has been fascinated by the mechanisms underlying unexplained heart failure.
-During his training as a cardiologist and scientist, he met several young patients that had severe unexplained heart dilated cardiomyopathy, or died suddenly due to myocarditis.
+Stephane Heymans has been fascinated by the mechanisms underlying unexplained heart failure, dilated cardiomyopathies and acute myocarditis in particular.
+During his training as a cardiologist and scientist, he had several young patients that had severe unexplained heart dilated cardiomyopathy, or died suddenly due to myocarditis.
 This triggered his interest to unravel the poorly understood mechanisms for heart failure in general, and the susceptibility to viral myocarditis and dilated cardiomyopathy in particular.
+His clinical research studies the interaction of gene mutations, environmental factors (chemotherapy, alcohol, viruses, auto-immune, rhythm disturbances, diabetes) and and epigenetics in the development of (dilated) cardiomyopathies and myocarditis.

 His group put forwards the matri-cellular proteins (glycoproteins and proteoglycans in the matrix) and non-coding RNAs as novel therapeutic targets to tackle inflammation and adverse remodelling in the heart.
-Accordingly, the primary aim of his program is to delineate the role of these matricellular proteins and related non-coding RNAs, and find new molecular mechanisms and diagnostic markers for inflammation due to hypertensive and ischemic HF, as well as for primary inflammation due to viral myocarditis.
+Accordingly, the primary aim of his program is to delineate the role of these immune and fibrosis modulating proteins and related non-coding RNAs, and find new molecular mechanisms and diagnostic markers for inflammation due to hypertensive and ischemic HF, as well as for primary inflammation due to viral myocarditis.

 In 2006, he started a trans-disciplinary clinical program on viral and inflammatory cardiomyopathies, which brings together immunologists, microbiologists, pathologists and molecular cardiologists to study the role of inflammation, matrix remodelling and cardiomyocyte biology in viral myocarditis.
-A cohort of over 800 patients with a long-term follow up, and a bio-bank including blood, DNA and cardiac samples, is the growing result of this work.
+A cohort of over 1000 patients with a long-term follow up starting in 2006, and a bio-bank including blood, DNA and cardiac samples, is the growing result of this work.
 As such, knowledge obtained in basic research is continuously translated to human pathology and vice versa, in order to relate pre-clinical findings to molecular, functional and structural data in human hearts.

 In 2010, he became Professor of Cardiomyopathies, and presented his inaugural speech: "Europa, bindweefsel van mijn hart".